-Jennifer Pan was a disciplined and resilient teenager.
+Jennifer Pan was a well-behaved teenager, a “golden” daughter in her parents’ eyes.
 A straight-A student at Mary Ward Catholic Secondary School in Markham, Ontario, she was raised by Vietnamese refugees who ran a strict household.
-Pan did as she was told in every waking hour, earning admission and a scholarship to Ryerson University in Toronto.
+Pan did as she was told every day, and soon earned both admission and a scholarship to Ryerson University in Toronto.

-Her father and mother, Huei Hann and Bich Ha Pan, regulated her everyday life, focusing on success.
+Her father and mother, Huei Hann and Bich Ha Pan, exercised strict control over her everyday life and did everything they could to set her up for success.
 She was forbidden to attend school dances or parties and was forced to learn piano, figure skating, and martial arts.
-The rules paid off with Pan transferring to the University of Toronto and graduating to a respectable job.
+The rules paid off and Pan transferred to the University of Toronto, graduated, and got a respectable job.

-In reality, those feats had been elaborate lies.
-Pan never graduated from college, let alone high school.
-She forged report cards and university transcripts for nearly a decade until her parents found out.
-She even had a secret boyfriend for seven years named Daniel Wong.
+In reality, however, all of these accomplishments were part of an elaborate lie.
+Jennifer Pan never graduated from college, let alone high school.
+She forged report cards and university transcripts for nearly a decade before her parents finally found out.
+She even had a secret boyfriend, Daniel Wong, for seven years.

 Jennifer Pan was born on June 17, 1986, in Markham, Ontario.
 Her parents, Bich Ha Pan and Huei Hann Pan, had fled Vietnam in 1979 and worked hard to provide their children with opportunities they never had.
 Both Jennifer Pan’s father and mother worked at auto parts manufacturer Magna International.